-Hogback Ridge - contains woodlands as well as a wetland characterized as a PEM/PSS1E (palustrine emergent/palustrine, scrub shrub, broad- leaved deciduous, seasonally flooded/saturated wetland) located within Monroe County, Pennsylvania.
-This wetland encompasses approximately 1.7 acres is considered a rare and unique community as well as an Exceptional Value Wetland because it supports endangered species habitat.
-This wetland contains open water with standing/dead wood.
-The emergent portion of the wetland is dominated by upright sedge, sphagnum moss (Sphagnaceae family), and Japanese stiltgrass (Microstegium vimineum) along the outer edges.
-The scrub shrub portion of the wetland is dominated by smooth alder, winterberry, and highbush blueberry (Vaccinium corymbosum).
-The wetland also contains deciduous scrub shrub wetland vegetation and special-status wetland plant species that are not found anywhere else in the study area and are discussed in more detail in the "Special-status Species" section.
+Hogback Ridge is defined in the DEWA GMP and by Monroe County, Pennsylvania, as an outstanding natural feature significant to the diversity of the area (NPS 1987; PATNC 1991a, 14-25).
+Hogback Ridge contains woodlands as well as a wetland characterized as a PSS1E (palustrine, scrub shrub, broad- leaved deciduous, seasonally flooded/saturated wetland), which encompasses approximately 1.7 acres and is considered a rare and unique community as well as an Exceptional Value Wetland because this wetland supports endangered species habitat.
+Like Arnott Fen, the unique qualities of Hogback Ridge are a result of the limestone bedrock that forms the ridge.
+The wetland contains deciduous scrub shrub wetland vegetation and special-status wetland plant species that are not found anywhere else in the study area and are discussed in more detail in the "Special-status Species" section.
+The soils at this site are hydric because a low chroma matrix was present accompanied by low chroma redoximorphic (redox) features.